Adventure Sailing Holiday: London – St Petersburg

 LEG 2: GDANSK TO ST PETERSBURG

-You should join the boat after midday on 12th July 2020.
+You should join the boat after midday on the start day.
 She will be in Gdansk Marina, right in the centre of town.
-You will disembark in the Central River Yacht Club, St Petersburg at 1200hrs 26th July 2020.
+You will disembark in the Central River Yacht Club, St Petersburg at 1200hrs on the end date.
 Please note you will need a visa to enter Russia.
 Please see the section on Key Information below.

 The nearest tube station is Tower Bridge (District or Circle line).
 The nearest mainline station is London Bridge.
 The nearest airports are London Gatwick (IATA code: LGW) or London Heathrow (IATA code: LHR).

 The boat is moored a thirty minute taxi ride away from Gdansk airport (IATA code: GDN).